itsvivianmill/Journal/docs/Projects/Github CICD Workflow.md

 	    Or
 	3. code .
 	4. Select the desired branch at the bottom right corner of the VS-Code screen
+#### Resolve
-7. Fix Issue
+1. Fix Issue
+#### Wrap-Up the Resolved Issue
-8. Click Source Control
+1. Click Source Control
 	1. Add message, stage request, and commit
-9. Pull request the solution
+2. Pull request the solution
 	1. Assign someone to review the code
 	2. Add important information of what was changed
-10. Review solution with a different person
+3. Review solution with a different person
-11. Commit solution to main branch after approval
+4. Commit solution to main branch after approval